Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 - Removing certain information from CVs, such as the name and gender of the applicant can help employers minimise the impact of unconscious bias by forcing hiring managers to focus solely on the applicant’s qualifications and experience.

-- Consider the use of pre-hiring testing to assess personality and skills, which are blind to hiring methods.
+- Consider the use of pre-hiring testing to assess personality and skills, which may be blind to hiring methods.

 - Check your interview questions and assessments.
 Some companies favour unstructured interviews and there is some merit to that approach.
 However, one downside is that it can lead to a lack of diversity.
 A more structured approach can help you to compare candidates more fairly.
 Ask the same set of questions in the same order to each candidate, and then do a comparative evaluation.